Chapter 12 : Everybody Seems So Happy

 "Oh, shut up, you prissy little Prefect," Sirius said.
 Peter laughed.

 "Let’s go, mates," I said with a smile on my face.
-"I do believe we have some pre-Christmas activities to engage in."
+"I do believe we have some pre-Christmas shenganigans to engage in."

-Said pre-Christmas activities were a tradition.
+Said pre-Christmas shenanigans were a tradition.
 We did not usually go home for Christmas, unable to bear the thought of leaving each other.
-So instead, we messed around in the common room, putting up extra bits of mistletoe, and decorating the tree with homemade ornaments.
-We’d nick marshmallows from the kitchens and roast them in the fire, getting the sticky all over ourselves and the others.
+So instead, we messed around in the common room, putting up extra bits of mistletoe and tinsle, and decorating the tree with homemade ornaments.
+We’d nick marshmallows from the kitchens and roast them over the fire, getting the sticky all over ourselves and others.
 This generally happened on the last three days preceding Christmas.

 This year, however, Lily Evans was staying too.
 We went on with our usual activities, but I often caught James glancing at Evans, curled up on the couch and reading a book.
 Apparently, James caught Evans glancing at him a few times.
-I suppose it must have taken a lot of loyalty not to go over and flirt with Evans while we were all having such a great time; that, or he just really liked us a lot.
+I suppose it must have taken a lot of loyalty not to go over and flirt with Evans while we were doing stuff together in such close proximity to her; that, or he just really liked us a lot.

 One day, I’m going to ask that boy about his family, and demand that he tells me everything, I told myself.

-We said our sleepy goodnights; Peter had already fallen asleep in the middle of a story and James was beginning to forget what he was talking about.
+We said our sleepy goodnights; Peter had already fallen asleep in the middle of a story and James was beginning to forget what he was talking about mid-sentence.

 The next morning, Christmas morning, I was rudely awaken by a throughly excited Sirius.
 "Wake up!
 Wake up!
-It’s Christmas," he yelled with a childish excitement.
+It’s Christmas," he yelled with a childish excitement and wonder.

 Barely able to open my eyes, I looked at my watch with a groan.
 "Good Godric, Sirius!
 It’s seven o’clock in the morning!"